Having difficulty paying a Housing SA account

-If you have a debt, you won’t be eligible for Housing SA’s services, and the debt may be outsourced to a private debt collector.
+If you have a debt, you may not be eligible for Housing SA’s services, and the debt may be outsourced to a private debt collector.

-If you can’t pay a debt in full, contact Housing SA before it’s due to make an arrangement to repay it.
-The minimum arrangement amount you can make is either:
+If you can’t pay a debt in full, contact Housing SA before it’s due to make an arrangement to repay the following minimum amount:

-- equal to 20% of your weekly rent, if you’re a public or Aboriginal housing tenant
+- 20% of your weekly rent if you’re a public or Aboriginal housing tenant

 - $15 per week for all other customers.

-Housing SA may be able to refer you to other services - eg financial counsellors, or you can find financial services in your area on the SA Community website.
+Housing SA may refer you to other services or support agencies, or you can find financial counselling in your area on the SA Community website.

 If you can’t make a repayment

-Contact Housing SA as soon as possible before the payment is due if you can’t make a repayment for whatever reason.
+Contact Housing SA as soon as possible before the payment is due if you can’t make a repayment by the due date.